-Scant attention has been paid to these identification issues in the literature [but see Sims (2011) for an exception].
+Scant attention has been paid to these identification issues in the literature [but see Cochrane (2011a) and Sims (2011) for exceptions].
 Many authors have attempted to discern whether equilibrium data were generated by Regime M or Regime F. Many of these attempts have been undertaken in reduced-form models in which policy behavior is not identified.
-Instead, authors have sought to use the restrictions imposed by the government's budget constraint to identify the regime.
+Instead, authors have sought to use the restrictions imposed by the government's intertemporal financing constraint to identify policy regimes.
 These efforts cannot work: the government's budget constraint and the associated intertemporal equilibrium condition must be satisfied in any equilibrium, regardless of the underlying policy regimes.

-6. Concluding Remarks
+5 Concluding Remarks